-- We now proceed to build the binomial-trinomial tree. - Start with the binomial part. - Lay out the nodes from the low barrier L upward. - Automatically, a layer coincides with the high barrier H. - It is unlikely that $\Delta t$ divides T. - The initial stock price is also unlikely to be on a layer of the binomial tree.a aRecall p.
-771. - The binomial-trinomial structure can address this problem as follows. - Between time 0 and time T, the binomial tree spans $\lfloor T/\Delta t \rfloor$ periods. - Keep only the last $\lfloor T/\Delta t \rfloor 1$ periods and let the first period have a duration equal to
+- We now proceed to build the binomial-trinomial tree. - Start with the binomial part. - Lay out the nodes from the low barrier L upward. - $\bullet$ Automatically, a layer coincides with the high barrier H. - It is unlikely that $\Delta t$ divides T. - The initial stock price is also unlikely to be on a layer of the binomial tree.a

+- The binomial-trinomial structure can address this problem as follows. - Between time 0 and time T, the binomial tree spans $\lfloor T/\Delta t \rfloor 1$ periods. - Let the first period have a duration equal to